 Apparently for me it wasn’t.

-I stopped working 2 years ago to become a stay at home mom.
+I stopped working two years ago to become a stay at home mom.
 During that time my career mindset and time management skills had gotten out of whack.
 That principle pushed me to reevaluate my life.

 I knew I needed to eliminate two things: Facebook and TV.